SmoothVPR/Cpp-Conversions/java_conversions/week1/assignment_2/README.md

-# Assignment 2
+# Functional Programming

-### Lambdas
+### Original Prompt:
-- [x] Given a list of non-negative integers, return an integer list of the rightmost digits.
+- [ ] Given a list of non-negative integers, return an integer list of the rightmost digits.

 ### Make Tests & Run
 ```